Inkjet printers

 highly automated typewriters that allowed text to be typed onto a

-screen, edited and corrected until it was perfect, and then printed out
+screen, edited and corrected until it was perfect, and only then printed out

 onto paper.

-Early computer printers borrow heavily from typewriter technology, but
+Early computer printers borrowed heavily from typewriter technology, but

 it soon became obvious that better methods were needed for quicker and